corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/corda-firewall-configuration-file.md

 Files `artemis/artemis.jks` and `artemis/artemis-truststore.jks` should be copied from [Artemis keystore generation](#artemis-keystore-generation) stage.

-Corda FAT Jar `corda.jar` from Corda: Enterprise Edition  distribution should also be copied into base directory.
+Corda FAT Jar `corda.jar` from Corda Enterprise distribution should also be copied into base directory.

 Any CorDapps the node is meant to be working with should be installed into `cordapps` directory.